-- Medical documents of parents treatment and expenses (if any) – This is very important as this can be make the difference between expedite request approval and denial.
+- Medical documents of parents’ treatment and expenses (if any) – This is very important as this can make the difference between expediting request approval and denial.

 - Child support documents

-A user recently reported that their L2 EAD expedite request was approved based on above set of documents and medical conditions.
+A user recently reported that their L2 EAD expedites request was approved based on the above set of documents and medical conditions.

 EAD expedite request chances of Approval without any medical financial reason are very low.